 ÿÈÕ³Ô¹Ï

-Top 5 Best Kansas Magnet Public Middle Schools (2025)
+Best Kansas Magnet Public Middle Schools (2026)

-For the 2025 school year, there are 9 magnet public middle schools serving 4,940 students in Kansas.
+For the 2026 school year, there are 9 magnet public middle schools serving 4,940 students in Kansas.

 Learn more about how magnet schools work.
-The top ranked magnet public middle schools in Kansas are Sumner Academy Of Arts & Science, Allison Traditional Magnet Middle School and Mcpherson Middle School.
+The top-ranked magnet public middle schools in Kansas are Sumner Academy Of Arts & Science, Allison Traditional Magnet Middle School and Mcpherson Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Kansas magnet public middle schools have an average math proficiency score of 16% (versus the Kansas public middle school average of 24%), and reading proficiency score of 22% (versus the 28% statewide average).
+Kansas magnet public middle schools have an average math proficiency score of 17% (versus the Kansas public middle school average of 26%), and reading proficiency score of 22% (versus the 28% statewide average).

 Minority enrollment is 73% of the student body (majority Hispanic), which is more than the Kansas public middle school average of 35% (majority Hispanic).

-Best Magnet Public Middle Schools in Kansas (2025)
+Best Magnet Public Middle Schools in Kansas (2026)

 School